Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thinking it was a humorous joke from the farm owner, Mr. Quang and the fish farm engineer put on boots, operated the system to lower the water level in the tank, then waded down to catch a fish weighing more than 50kg for us to see.

 With great difficulty, Mr. Quang and the farm engineer caught the giant sturgeon.
 The two skillfully lifted the fish out of the water, one by the head and the other by the tail.
-The fish struggled, splashing water, causing Mr. Quang to fall over in the tank several times.
+The fish thrashed around, splashing water, causing Mr. Quang to fall over in the tank several times.

-In the tank, there are 6 sturgeons like this that Mr. Quang has raised since 2011 as a "memento".
+In the tank, there are 6 sturgeons like that, raised by Mr. Quang since 2011 as a "memento".
 The age of these fish is calculated to be 14 years old.
-The technique of taking care of sturgeons only requires attention to disease prevention when they are under 1 year old.
-From 1 year old and up, their resistance is quite good, and if fed with adequate nutrition, their weight will grow significantly.
+Sturgeon care techniques only need to pay attention to disease prevention when under 1 year old, from 1 year old and up, the resistance is quite good, feeding with enough nutrition will help the fish grow in weight remarkably.

 4-20250707-214705-0003.jpg

 In addition to the 6 giant sturgeons, Mr. Quang’s farm also has 400 fish weighing from 10 to 20 kg each.
-Many people have asked to buy the giant “mountain fish” but he refuses to sell, while fish weighing from 10 to 20 kg can be sold at a high price.
+Many people have asked to buy the giant “mountain fish” but he refuses to sell them, while fish weighing from 10 to 20 kg can be sold for a high price.

 Not sharing much about the profits from cold water fish farming, when asked, Mr. Quang modestly said: "Just enough to eat" but anyone can estimate the current value of this farm at several tens of billions of dong.
 Each year, the farm exports 40 - 50 tons of fish to the market, with an average selling price of 150,000 VND/kg.